OSK-GITHUBB/Final-Project/README.md

 Run "codigo solana generate nft.yaml"

-We will write logic to 3 files as shown ................
+We will write logic to 3 files as shown under program/src (burn, mint, and transfer files).

+Let's build:
 Go to the folder with "Cargo.toml" (cd program should work) and run "cargo build-sbf".

 >>Part 3 - Solana

-Run "solana config set --url devnet"
+Run "solana config set --url devnet" to change solana network to devnet.

 Get as many solana coins as you need with command: "solana airdrop 1"